cybersamx/go-recipes/reflect/merge-fields/README.md

 This just a simple example of mapping to a pre-defined struct value and doesn't support mapping the nested fields.
 Look at [merge fields recursive](../merge-fields-recursive) for nested mapping on any struct type.

+> **Note**
+>
+> Reflection is tricky business as we attempt to find out the type metadata of an object at runtime.
+So we can't fully rely on static types and the compiler to do the checking for us.
+There are many edge cases that are not captured in this example as we want to focus on the pertinent code on reflection.
+Please don't just copy the example without understanding what the code and include additional checks and logic for handling edge cases.

 ## Notes

 * To get the type of a struct value, we must pass the struct as a value to `reflect.TypeOf` function.